By the end of the course, you should be able to do the following:

 Hardware and software requirements

+This course is delivered using SFU's online course management system, Canvas.
 You will receive course details and Canvas access instructions on the first day of the course.
 You can check if your browser is compatible with Canvas here.